oluijks/luba.blog/src/content/blog/papers/atlantic-petri-dish.md

 ## Enlightenment Laboratories: Ideas in Practice

-At the heart of this hypothesis lies a question seldom asked in mainstream historiography: how did the radical political ideas of the Enlightenment—untested in their purest forms—so swiftly become institutionalized in the American context?
+At the heart of this hypothesis lies a question seldom asked in mainstream historiography: how did the radical political ideas of the Enlightenment, untested in their purest forms, so swiftly become institutionalized in the American context?
 The answer, within the framework of the experimental thesis, is unsettlingly clear: the United States was designed to serve as a real-world testing ground for these theories under live conditions.

 ## Rousseau's Ghost: The General Will and Federalism